ibmdbanalytics/ibmdbpy/docs/source/start.rst

 To ensure expected behaviors, IdaDataBase instances need to be closed.
 Closing the IdaDataBase is equivalent to closing the connection: once the connection is closed, it is not possible to use the IdaDataBase instance and any IdaDataFrame instances that were opened on this connection anymore.

 >>> idadb.close()
-'A SQL-Handle for database DASHDB was closed'
+'A SQL-Handle for database BLUDB was closed'

 If the autocommit mode is activated, then all changes in the IdaDataFrame and others will be commited, otherwise they will be discarded (rollback).